 Even families have been staying in touch with the help of conferencing tools such as Zoom, following in the footsteps of companies that have started using them to promote remote productivity and collaboration.
-So, since you're not able to organize those creative roundtables and brainstorming sessions at the office on Monday to make sure everyone knows what their assignments are, video conferencing steps in to save the day.
+So, since you cannot organize those creative roundtables and brainstorming sessions at the office on Monday to make sure everyone knows what their assignments are, video conferencing steps in to save the day.

 Although nothing will ever be able to replace the creative buzz of face-to-face exchanges, these conferencing tools have made it possible for graphic designers, content writers, and web developers to come up with strategies together in real-time.
-Weekly calls strengthen the team bond, too, which means that having regular video calls is important for employee retention as well as productivity.
+Weekly calls strengthen the team bond, too, which means that having regular video calls is important for employee retention and productivity.

-Working with different team members, providing everyone the information they need to schedule their own meetings, and focusing on results all requires one common feature: workforce organization.
-The better-organized your teams are, the easier it is for you to fairly and evenly distribute tasks and responsibilities, but also to ensure business-wide transparency.
+Working with different team members, providing everyone the information they need to schedule their own meetings, and focusing on results all require one common feature: workforce organization.
+The better-organized your teams are, the easier it is for you to fairly and evenly distribute tasks and responsibilities and ensure business-wide transparency.

 If you have the cloud, you can start integrating a wide array of remote-friendly tools that will amplify the quality of communication among your creative teams.
 For example, tools for editing photos and videos can be much easier to use online and on the cloud, especially when your employees are scattered and need to work together at the same time.
 Many of these tools have built-in chat features, but you can also go beyond them and use separate team chatrooms with tools like Slack.

 This means you can simplify business-related and non-work-related topics for your teams, set up separate groups for goofing around to connect and bond.
 In contrast, other groups will help people exchange important tips, advice, and support one another in their work.